-"No.....I don't have any idea" I say, smiling hesitantly.
-After all, who starts conversations out like this anyway!!
+"No...
+I... don't have any idea" I say, smiling hesitantly.
+After all, who starts out a conversation like this anyway!!

 I am left holding the silent phone in my hand, with my jaw lowered a few inches "Uhh...wha...hmph!"

 I started considering my sisters suggestion ( if you can call it a suggestion) and counted back.
 Way back!!
 It had been almost 22 YEARS since we first hung that shower curtain!!!
 My husband and I decided that we were ready for a change and we would take on the task.
-We realized that it would be fine to just redo the bathroom floor and save the kitchen for another time.
+We quickly realized that it would be fine to just redo the bathroom floor and save the kitchen for another time.

 We love the new look we have in our bathroom!
 It was very worth the time and energy it took to make the change!

-In one of my summer garage sale outings I had picked up this old wooden box.
+In one of my summer garage sale outings I picked up this old wooden box.
 I gave it a makeover too.
 I love old mason jars and wanted to display some.
 It worked as a perfect way to keep a few bathroom necessities easy to find.